nup002/pymjc/README.md

 non-overlapping regions.

 ## How to install
-The 'mjc' package on PyPi is non-functional.
-Instead, download this repository directly.
 I am working on publishing it to PyPi at this moment, and it should be ready within a week (before 10 December 2022).
+For now, you will have to download the repository directly and install manually with pip.

 ## How to use